Vincent Giles : Associate Artist

 Vincent Giles' Differing Dialogues is another adventure through the wilder sounds that the low flutes bring to the table … [He] paints an amazing landscape exploiting so many of the wondrous extended techniques offered by the instrumentation.
 (Shaun Barlow, flutetutor.com.au)

 I am one of the artistic directors for the Tilde New Music Festival, a yearly one-day festival that provides a platform for experimentation and collaboration in an informal, public setting.
-I teach composition at the Australian Institute of Music, am represented by the Australian Music Centre, and my scores are published by Wirripang, for whom I am also on the peer-review panel.
+My scores are published by Wirripang, for whom I am also on the peer-review panel.
 I have studied with a bunch of people, but would prefer not to list them here.
 Outside music, I enjoy cooking and blogging about vegan food, drinking coffee and craft beer (not at the same time), pretending to garden, reading, and being a part-time recluse.

 |Put together to present : installation (2015)||Commissioned by Melbourne Fringe Festival.|